awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ```
 TARGET_LOAD E: RetCode: SQL_ERROR SqlState: HY000 NativeError:
 1059 Message: MySQLhttp://ODBC 5.3(w) Driverhttp://mysqld-5.6.10Identifier
-name ‘<name>’ is too long 122502 ODBC general error. (ar_odbc_stmt.c:4054)
+name 'name' is too long 122502 ODBC general error. (ar_odbc_stmt.c:4054)
 ```

-When AWS DMS is set to create the tables and primary keys in the target database, it currently does not use the same names for the Primary Keys that were used in the source database\.
-Instead, AWS DMS creates the Primary Key name based on the tables name\.
-When the table name is long, the auto\-generated identifier created can be longer than the allowed limits for MySQL\.
-The solve this issue, currently, pre\-create the tables and Primary Keys in the target database and use a task with the task setting **Target table preparation mode** set to **Do nothing** or **Truncate** to populate the target tables\.
+In some cases, you set AWS DMS to create the tables and primary keys in the target database\.
+In these cases, DMS currently doesn't use the same names for the primary keys that were used in the source database\.
+Instead, DMS creates the primary key name based on the table name\.
+When the table name is long, the autogenerated identifier created can be longer than the allowed limits for MySQL\.

+To solve this issue, the current approach is to first precreate the tables and primary keys in the target database\.
+Then use a task with the task setting **Target table preparation mode** set to **Do nothing** or **Truncate** to populate the target tables\.

-### Error: Unsupported Character Set Causes Field Data Conversion to Fail<a name="CHAP_Troubleshooting.MySQL.UnsupportedCharacterSet"></a>
+### Error: Unsupported character set causes field data conversion to fail<a name="CHAP_Troubleshooting.MySQL.UnsupportedCharacterSet"></a>

 The following error occurs when an unsupported character set causes a field data conversion to fail:

 ```
-"[SOURCE_CAPTURE ]E: Column ‘<column name>' uses an unsupported character set [120112]
+"[SOURCE_CAPTURE ]E: Column 'column-name' uses an unsupported character set [120112]
 A field data conversion failed. (mysql_endpoint_capture.c:2154)
 ```

-This error often occurs because of tables or databases using UTF8MB4 encoding\.
-AWS DMS does not support the UTF8MB4 character set\.
+In AWS DMS engine versions prior to 3\.1\.1, this error often occurred because of tables or databases using UTF8MB4 encoding\.
+These engine versions didn't support the UTF8MB4 character set\.
 In addition, check your database's parameters related to connections\.
-The following command can be used to see these parameters:
+The following command can be used to set these parameters\.

 ```
 SHOW VARIABLES LIKE '%char%';
 ```

-### Error: Codepage 1252 to UTF8 \[120112\] A field data conversion failed<a name="CHAP_Troubleshooting.MySQL.DataConversionFailed"></a>
+### Error: Codepage 1252 to UTF8 \[120112\] a field data conversion failed<a name="CHAP_Troubleshooting.MySQL.DataConversionFailed"></a>

  The following error can occur during a migration if you have non codepage\-1252 characters in the source MySQL database\.

 ```

-[SOURCE_CAPTURE ]E: Error converting column ‘column_xyz’ in table
+[SOURCE_CAPTURE ]E: Error converting column 'column_xyz' in table
 'table_xyz with codepage 1252 to UTF8 [120112] A field data conversion failed.
 (mysql_endpoint_capture.c:2248)
 ```